How to Increase Your Gut Brain Connection Through Diet

 At this point you may be asking: what is GABA?

-What I find interesting is that GABA is being used to restore gut bacteria to treat depression (11).
+What I find interesting is that GABA is being used to restore gut bacteria to treat depression in human and mice models (5).

 Ok, so now we know that a healthy gut means a happy life.
 How do we know if our gut isn’t healthy?